Cluster categories and rational curves: Preliminaries

 We have to compute $H^0$ of the product total complex $\Tot^\Pi D$.
 Let $D_{\geq 0}$ be the double complex obtained by applying the intelligent truncation functor $\tau_{\geq 0}$ to each column of $D$.
 Let $D_{<0}$ be the kernel of $D \to D_{\geq 0}$.
 We claim that the product total complex of $D_{<0}$ is acyclic.
 Indeed, the homology of the $p$th column of $D_{<0}$ in degree $-q$ is isomorphic to

 It vanishes for $-q<0$ by our assumption.
 To show that the product total complex of $D_{<0}$ is acyclic, we consider the column filtration $F_p D_{<0}$.
 Then $D_{<0}$ is the inverse limit of the $F_p D_{<0}$.
 By induction on $p$, each $F_p D_{<0}$ has an acyclic total complex.
 Moreover, the transition maps $F_{p+1} D_{<0} \to F_p D_{<0}$ induce componentwise surjections in the total complexes.
 It follows that the inverse limit of the total complexes of the $F_p D_{<0}$ is still acyclic and this inverse limit is the product total complex of $D_{<0}$.
 So it is enough to compute $H^0$ of $\Tot^{\Pi} D_{\geq 0}$.
-It is straightforward to check that this space canonically identifies with $\cM(X,Y)$. \end{proof}
+For this, let us denote by

+the quotient of $\Hom^0_\cA(X,Y)$ by the nullhomotopic morphisms and similarly for $\ol{\Hom}^0_\cA(B\ten X,Y)$.
+The space we have to compute is the homology in degree $0$ of the total complex of the double complex

+where the lower left corner is in bidegree $(0,0)$.
+This equals the intersection of the kernels of the maps from bidegree $(0,0)$ to bidegrees $(0,1)$ and $(1,0)$.
+The kernels of the vertical maps are respectively $\Hom_{\D(\cA)}(X,Y)$ and $\Hom_{\D(\cA)}(B\ten X, Y)$ and the space we have to compute thus identifies with the kernel of the map